 Our SLURM is configured with the following job queues (also called "partitions" in SLURM):

 "debug" is the default queue, which is useful for testing job parameters, program paths, etc. The run-time limit of the "debug" partition is 5 minutes, after which jobs are killed.
+The other partitions have no set time limit.

 To see more information about the queue configuration, use